ToF-/Rent/Forth/Story.md

 ### Searching for the nearest order

-Let's suppose the `ORDERS` array contains orders sorted by start time, and the last order -- sitting at the position defined by `#ORDERS` is the "maximum" order:
+Let's suppose the `ORDERS` array contains orders sorted by start time, followed by a last order, the "maximum" order.
+Then the word `NEAREST`, when given a time value and a starting address, will return the position of the nearest order having start time greater or equal to the time value, or the position of the maximum order if there is no near compatible order.

+    T{
+        …
+    ." finding the nearest order to a given time or the maximum order" CR INITIALIZE
-    0 5 100 ENCODE-ORDER ORDERS !
+        0 5 100 ADD-ORDER
-    3 7 140 ENCODE-ORDER ORDERS 1 CELLS + !
+        3 7 140 ADD-ORDER
+        5 9  80 ADD-ORDER
-    5 9  70 ENCODE-ORDER ORDERS 2 CELLS + !
+        6 9  70 ADD-ORDER
-    3 7  80 ENCODE-ORDER ORDERS 3 CELLS + !
-    2000000 0 0  ENCODE-ORDER ORDERS 4 CELLS + !
+        2000000 0 0 ADD-ORDER
-    5 #ORDERS !
+        5 ORDERS NEAREST-ORDER @ DECODE-ORDER 80 ?S 9 ?S 5 ?S
+        10 ORDERS CELL+ NEAREST-ORDER @ DECODE-ORDER 0 ?S 0 ?S 2000000 ?S

-To find the nearest order to a given time, we can start at the beginning of the array, compare the content of the cell there with our time; if the time is greater, we increment the address by one cell and repeat the loop, if it's lower or equal, we exit the loop, and we have the address of that order.
+To find the nearest order to a given time, we first encode that time in a cell value than we will compare to the stored orders; then we start `BEGIN … REPEAT` loop, and fetching the order value at the address on the Stack, we compare our given value to this value; if it is greater, we increment the address by one cell and repeat the loop, if it's lower or equal, we exit the loop, and we have the address of that order.
 If all the orders have been compared, then the last order with start time = 2000000 will provoke the exit.

-    : NEAREST ( t,addr -- addr  nearest order with start time >= t )
+    : NEAREST-ORDER ( t,addr -- find the nearest compatible order )
+        SWAP 0 0 ENCODE-ORDER SWAP
         BEGIN
-            OVER OVER   ( t,addr,t,addr )
-            @ >         ( t,addr,flag )
+            2DUP @ >
+        WHILE
-        WHILE CELL+     ( t,a  )
+            CELL+
-        REPEAT NIP ;    ( addr )
+        REPEAT NIP ;

 The words `BEGIN`, `WHILE` and `REPEAT` work together in a colon definition. `WHILE` pulls the top of the stack: if it is non zero, the execution continues; if it is zero, the execution jumps after the `REPEAT` word. `REPEAT` make the execution jump to just after the `BEGIN` word.

+###✍
+> *`BEGIN … ` mark the beginning of a loop*<br>
+> *`REPEAT`  execution jumps after the `BEGIN` word in the definition*<br>
+> *`WHILE ( flag -- )` if the top of the Stack is zero, execution jumps after the `REPEAT` word in the definition; if it's non zero, execution continues until the `REPEAT` word*<br>
+> *`2DUP ( a,b -- a,b,a,b )` duplicate the two values at the top of the Stack*<br>
+> *`NIP ( a,b -- b )` remove the value under the top of the Stack*<br>